esnet/gdg/website/content/en/docs/gdg/configuration.md

   ignore_ssl_errors: false
 ```

-### DataSource
+### Connection

-#### DataSource Credentials
+#### Connection Credentials

 #### Current Behavior (Version +v0.4.2)

-If the datasource has BasicAuth enabled, then we'll attempt to set the auth with the following rules.
+If the connection has BasicAuth enabled, then we'll attempt to set the auth with the following rules.

 We will try to find a match given the rules specified: